treefrogframework/treefrog-framework/docs/user-guide/en/debug/index.md

 </div><br>

-- x.x.x is the version of TreeFrog.
+- x.x.x stands for the version of TreeFrog.

-Next we will configure these items.
+Next we are going to configure these items.

 ## Debugging with Qt Creator

-Let’s introduce debugging using the Qt Creator, I think the way you debug is basically the same with other debuggers.
+Let’s introduce *debugging* using the *Qt Creator*, I think the way you debug is basically the same with other debuggers.

 First, make a thread in the [MPM]({{ site.baseurl }}/user-guide/en/performance/index.html){:target="_blank"} application configuration file.